Taxation in the United Kingdom: Plastic packaging tax

+The policy's stated aim is to encourage the use of recycled plastic in packaging.
+Environmental modelling suggests the tax may lead to an increase in the use of recycled plastic in packaging and reductions in associated carbon emissions, though the degree of behavioural change is uncertain.
 Those likely to be affected include UK manufacturers and importers of plastic packaging, their business customers, and potentially consumers.
 However, businesses handling less than 10 tonnes of plastic packaging annually are exempt from the tax to reduce administrative burden.

-The tax was first proposed in 2018 following a 2017 call for evidence on reducing single-use plastic waste.
-Legislation was enacted through the Finance Act 2021 after multiple consultations.
-The stated policy aim is to encourage the use of recycled plastic in packaging.
-Environmental modelling suggests the tax may lead to an increase in the use of recycled plastic in packaging and reductions in associated carbon emissions, though the degree of behavioural change is uncertain.